snpoudel/DesignFlood-Change-Uncertainty/README.md

 This repository is organized into the following sections:

-### 1️⃣ **data**
+### 1️⃣ **scripts**
-- The study used a stochastic weather generator to create 1040-years of synthetic weather data for 30 basins in Massachusetts, US.
-The size of total data is around 1000 GB, which is too large to provide in this repository.
-The acquistion and processing of the data is described in the paper.
-The final processed data that came out of the analysis is provided here which can be used to reproduce the figures in the paper.
+- Contains scripts for data processing, model training, prediction, and analysis.

 ### 2️⃣ **figures**
 - Contains the figures along with corresponding script used to generate the figures.

-### 3️⃣ **scripts**
+### 3️⃣ **sub-experiments**
-- Contains scripts for data processing, model training, prediction, and analysis.
+- Contains the scripts for the sub-experiments conducted in the study.
+This incluedes sensitivity analysis on the results from the main experiment.